 - Choosing the right pace.
 Next, we worked on the email cadence in order to know how many emails we can send in a week.
 We went for a traditional cadence that lasted for 4 weeks and consisted of 4-5 emails.

 - Preparing templates.
 After knowing when to send, we picked the most appropriate templates, including all the A/B testing we agreed to do.
 Every email campaign must consist of at least 4 emails — it must start with an introduction and end with the “final call” offer in case your recipient didn’t respond for too long.

 - Brainstorming on sales objections.
 We worked together with the client’s team to discuss what kind of sales objections they usually get and how they work around them.
 In addition, we outlined possible sales objections and the ways of dealing with them.
-This way, we created several sales scenarios to make sure that the clients’ experts can effortlessly respond to B2B sales objections.
+This way, we created several sales scenarios to make sure that the clients’ experts can effortlessly respond to B2B outside sales objections.